Release notes for Cloud Manager 2025.9.0 in 51ºÚÁϲ»´òìÈ Experience Manager as a Cloud Service release-notes

 See Add a Specialized Testing Environment.

-Bring Your Own Git (BYOG) - now with support for Azure DevOps gitlab-bitbucket-azure-vsts
+Bring Your Own Git (BYOG) gitlab-bitbucket-azure-vsts

 Customers can now onboard their Azure DevOps Git repositories into Cloud Manager, with support for both modern Azure DevOps and legacy VSTS (Visual Studio Team Services) repositories.